CatalysmsServerManager/docs/docs/en/CPM/cpmsettings.md

 `<WebUI_Port>28006</WebUI_Port>`

 TCP Port of CPM WebUI.
 Will initially be controlpanel port + 3.
-Use this only if you have a retarded gamehoster like Nitrado who doesnt want to open up a simple tcp port.
+Use this only if you have a gamehoster who doesnt want to open up a simple tcp port.
 Allocs patched map will break if you change port.
 You are on your own for making that work again.